 The application form states that surface water would be disposed of to soakaways.
+Following the Committee's deferral, the applicant has provided an indicative drainage scheme and updated FRA to reflect this.

 National Planning Practice Guidance3 sets out a hierarchy of drainage options, as follows: